emanuelefavero/debugging-duck-mobile/README.md

 1. The icon must be named ic_launcher.png.
 2. You also need to update AndroidManifest.xml (the one inside the main folder) as it is explained in the website.
 3. Don't put `<adaptive-icon...` code in the AndroidManifest.xml file, just the `<application...` code.

+> Plans for the future:
+>
+> - Add more color themes (Night Owl is the only one right now)
+> - Add a settings page
+> - Add more cute messages
+> - Add the possibility to change the duck mood
+> - Add a way to change the duck's name
+> - Add more cute animations
+> - Add more languages
+> - Add a way to change the duck's size
+> - Add a way to change the duck's color
+> - Add rubber duck sounds when you tap on it
+> - Add a way to choose 3d or 2d duck